Skip to main content

 Transfer incentive schemes

-Some council and housing association landlords offer cash incentives to move.
+Some council and housing association landlords give cash incentives to move.

-• move out of an adapted or accessible property if they do not need it
+• move out of an adapted or accessible property if you do not need it

-• downsize to a smaller home, for example, if affected by the bedroom tax
+• downsize to a smaller home so that you do not have to pay the bedroom tax

 Ask your landlord for details.